Proposed Dem-Con AD facility inches toward reality

 “This is a momentous step toward reimagining how we manage waste in the region.
 This project is integral in helping us reduce waste and fight climate change,” says Ramsey County Commissioner Victoria Reinhardt, who serves as vice chair on the Ramsey/Washington Recycling & Energy Board.

-The project is currently in the local permitting phase with Scott County and Louisville Township.
+The project currently is in the local permitting phase with Scott County and Louisville Township.
 Once permitting is completed, the facility will take two years to construct, after which it will begin producing RNG and biochar.